 In the above example, the HR segment is compatible with both Sales and Research.
 However, the Sales and Research segments are incompatible.
 In this case, the OneDrive for a user in Sales will have the Sales and HR segments, and the OneDrive for a user in Research will have the Research and HR segments.
 The OneDrive of a user in HR will have only the HR segment because Sales and Research are incompatible.

 When these segments are associated with the OneDrive, content can be shared with and accessed by only users who have a matching segment.

 - Make sure you meet the licensing requirements for information barriers.

-- Create segments and define the users in each.
-Create policies that allow or block communication between the segments, and then set them to active.
-For info, see Define policies for information barriers.
+- Create information barrier policies that allow or block communication between the segments, and then set them to active.
+Create segments and define the users in each.

-- After you have received an email response from us and set your information barrier policies to active, wait 24 hours for the changes to propagate through your environment.
+- After you've configured and activated your information barrier policies, wait 24 hours for the changes to propagate through your organization.

-Use PowerShell to associate segments with a site
+Use PowerShell to view the segments associated with a OneDrive

 Connect to the Security & Compliance Center PowerShell as a global admin.

 Run the following command to get the list of segments and their GUIDs.

 Save the list of segments.